f5devcentral/clouddocs-apm-entraid-oidc/docs/module2/lab2/lab2.rst

 Create a new Address Space
 ==========================

 In order to keep RDP session up in UDF, we will use split-tunneling.
-Else we will lose control of the RDP session is we use full-tunnel
+Else we will lose control of the RDP session if we use full-tunnel

 * Access > Connectivity / VPN > Network Access (VPN) > Address Spaces
 * Create a new Address Space